 Error message 2: Operating system not found

-7 Solutions to Fix Operating System Not Found or Missing
+7 Solutions to Fix Mising Operating System or Operating System Not Found Error

 Step 1: Press and hold "F12/F10" while pressing the "Power" button to turn on the PC.